Irish History from the Phillips House in Salem, MA

 Men at the Phillips House performed roles outside the home, as was the case for Patrick O’Hara who served as the family’s chauffeur.
 Patrick was responsible for not only driving the Phillips’ family vehicle but also for its care and upkeep.

-Celebrate St. Patrick’s Day with live music, traditional corned beef dinners, and more throughout downtown Salem this Saturday, March 17.
-Click here to view a complete list of this year’s St. Patrick’s Day events.
+Celebrate St. Patrick’s Day with live music, traditional corned beef dinners, and more throughout downtown Salem, Wednesday, March 17.
+Check the events calendar for special events, and find St. Patrick’s Day specials at Turner’s Seafood, the Salem Waterfront Hotel, and the Hawthorne Hotel.